Follow us

 • Smart accounting.
 Many marketplace management tools include calculators that can give you a detailed breakdown of how much it may potentially cost to add a product to your storefront.
 Making use of these tools before launch or investment in any product can help you get a clear idea of how feasible it will be to sell the product you’re looking to launch.

 • Negotiate with suppliers.
-Most fees will typically come from the eCommerce platform that you’ll be using to sell your products, and they’ll often be non-negotiable.
+Most fees will typically come from the ecommerce platform that you’ll be using to sell your products, and they’ll often be non-negotiable.
 However, this gives you the freedom to negotiate with your source for the pricing of your product to help offset these costs.
 Don’t be afraid to negotiate prices, including shipping costs, especially if you have the data to back up that your product will sell well

-• Check with regulations. eCommerce platforms can sometimes change their terms about how much their fees may cost, which can drastically affect your total expenses for your storefront.
+• Check with regulations. ecommerce platforms can sometimes change their terms about how much their fees may cost, which can drastically affect your total expenses for your storefront.
 Keeping track of these changes when they occur can help you plan and mitigate any potential additions to costs for your products.

 Remember: sales and profit are two completely different things for any seller.
 Fees should always be accounted for directly after sales for a more accurate profit forecast.
-Calculating fees can help with the growth of your business while also helping you stay compliant with the regulations of your chosen eCommerce platform.
+Calculating fees can help with the growth of your business while also helping you stay compliant with the regulations of your chosen ecommerce platform.

 Reliable Fulfillment and Product Sourcing